jw840007025/Frogger-Game/README.md

 _Description_

 This is a spin on the classic frogger game.
 Avoid the enemy bugs!
-Once the player reaches the water, a point will be added; however, if the player gets hit by a bug, a point will be subtracted.
+Once the player reaches the water, a point is added; however, if the player gets hit by a bug, a point is subtracted.

 _Control_